Comforting Baked Ziti Recipe for Family Dinners

 And don’t skip that egg in the cheese mixture; it helps everything bind together perfectly during baking.

-How to Make this Comforting Baked Ziti
+How to Make this Comforting Baked Ziti?

 Making baked ziti might sound fancy, but trust me, it’s one of those deceptively simple dishes that delivers major comfort food vibes with minimal effort.